-If you plan to use your Macintosh as a workstation with the AppleShare file server, you need to install the AppleShare workstation software, including the Access Privileges desk accessory.
-You can install AppleShare on an existing startup disk (a disk that already has system software on it), or you can install system software at the same time you install AppleShare.
+If you plan to use your Macintosh as a workstation using the AppleShare file server, use the Installer to install the AppleShare workstation software, including the Access Privileges desk accessory, on an existing startup disk.
+Select AppleShare in the special installation dialog box.
+See the AppleShare User's Guide for additional instructions.